IBM-Cloud/terraform-provider-ibm/website/docs/d/resource_instance.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the resource instance.
-You can retrieve the value by running the `bx resource service-instance` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

 * `resource_group_id` - (Optional, string) The id of the resource group where the resource instance exists.
 If not provided it takes the default resource group.

 * `location` - (Optional, string) The location or the environment in which instance exists.

-* `service` - (Optional, string) The service type of the instance.You can retrieve the value by running the `bx catalog service-marketplace` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+* `service` - (Optional, string) The service type of the instance.
+You can retrieve the value by running the `bx catalog service-marketplace` or `bx catalog search` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

 ## Attribute Reference